What is Hip Arthroscopy?

 During the hip arthroscopy, you are placed on your side and your foot is placed in a traction device so that space can be created in the hip joint.

-Usually 2 – 3 incisions about 1 cm wide are made around the side of your hip.
-Special cameras and surgical instruments are passed through this incisions to perform your operation.
+Usually, 2 – 3 incisions about 1 cm wide are made around the side of your hip.
+Special cameras and surgical instruments are passed through these incisions to perform your operation.

 The procedure can last between 30 – 90 minutes, depending on what needs to be done.

 Severe hip inflammation seen on hip arthroscopy